Syed-Muhammad-Ahmer/RecordMaster_1.5/README.md

 # ✉️ Contact

-For any questions or feedback, feel free to open an issue on GitHub or contact pranshul.devmain@gmail.com
+For any questions or feedback, feel free to open an issue on GitHub or contact pranshul.devmain@gmail.com or syedmuhammadahmernaqvi@gmail.com

 # ©️ License